htcondor/htcondor/docs/man-pages/condor_advertise.rst

     Send more than one ClassAd, where the boundary between ClassAds is one or more blank lines.
  **-pool **\ *centralmanagerhostname[:portname]*
-    Specify a pool by giving the central manager’s host name and an optional port number.
+    Specify a pool by giving the central manager's host name and an optional port number.
 The default is the ``COLLECTOR_HOST`` specified in the configuration file.
  **-tcp**